 Services are needed.
 But so much more is also essential.
 Structures, systems, education, research projects – and the funding required to to undertake these – must be considered as equally important as specific service options.
 Because as vital as what increasingly becomes available will always be, it is equally important to ensure that everything is delivered in the best way, ensuring that the young person and those close to him as seen as both individuals and whole people with their own complex needs.
 And every part of this comprehensive system must continue to evolve to match the needs of those whose struggle can often be so challenging that they can become disillusioned with primary care and disengaged from seeking any support at all.

-So, although all services must overlap, blend and work together, the sub-categories of HEALTH, EDUCATION, and OTHER on this site will seek to address the issues being dealt with by the government response via the departments responsible for these areas.
+So, although all services must overlap, blend and work together, the sub-categories of HEALTH, EDUCATION, and OTHER on this site will seek to address the issues being dealt with via the departments where responsibilities have been allocated.